amiaopensource/homebrew-amiaos/README.md

 To tap, run `brew tap amiaopensource/amiaos` in your terminal.

-All the formulae work on macOS and some of them also on Linux, including on Windows Terminal and Windows Subsystem for Linux (WSL).
+All the formulae work on macOS and most of them also on Linux, including on Windows Terminal and Windows Subsystem for Linux (WSL).

 ## Troubleshooting